Epistemix-Inc/FRED-tutorials/index.rst

 Welcome to the FRED tutorials documentation.

 FRED is a programming language and modeling platform for simulating how a population changes over time.
-This document discusses the tutorials provided for the FRED Modeling Language\ |trade|.
+This document discusses the tutorials provided for the FRED Modeling Language\ |trade| to provide examples and guidance for FRED users.

 .. toctree::
    :maxdepth: 1